Perth City Square / City Hall

 - Q: How long will local businesses suffer disruption during demolition of the Hall and building The Square?

-- Q: What is that economic case for the new square?
+- Q: What is the economic case for the new square?

 - Q: Have the public been properly consulted?

-- Q: Will the Council consider new planning applications for the City Hall?
+- Q: Why is the Council considering new planning applications for the City Hall?

 Q: If demolishing the Hall and creating a square would cost £3.3 million, why not give this money to support an organisation that would reuse the building?

 Throughout the process, we have been open to ideas that can deliver long-term economic benefits to the city but to date, despite considerable efforts, the Council has been unable to identify a re-use solution that delivers this.

 The proposal for a city square has a very compelling economic impact and cultural case in its favour.
 It represents the lowest capital investment but will deliver long-term social and economic benefits and provide a vibrant heart at the centre of the city.

 The cost of demolition and building a square is a one-off capital cost.
 Any costs thereafter, for example for maintenance, would be less than the economic impact generated.